af83/ucengine-docs/widgets/widget_management.md

 ### meeting.lead.request

-Sent by an user to request the lead of the meeting to the `owner`.
+Sent by a user to request the lead of the meeting to the `owner`.

 Example: